Breens-Mbaka/Delani-studio-website/README.md

 * [Contact](#contact)

 ## Project description
-Delani Studio is a software development agency that aims at developing and designing products for businesses that aim at solving a problem to the market and impact the world.
+Delani Studio is a software development agency that aims at developing and designing products for small businesses.
+Our aim is solving problems in the market.

 ## Screenshots
 //screenshots will go here